 Passing by Agra, I did get a glimpse of the Taj Mahal, and it brought back memories of past visits.
 This time it was the tinkling of glass bangles that was calling me.

 Like all unstructured trips, this one also had a small surprise for me.
 I discovered a lovely Jain temple as soon as we entered Firozabad city.
 More on that later.

 Making of Glass Products

-At the end of the hall, a very mechanical dye making unit was busy creating dyes for future products.
-Not too far from it the neat clean cardboard boxes packed with ready to ship products.
-Have used glasses, bowls, bottles all my life, this is the first time I saw them coming to life.
+At the end of the hall, a very mechanical dye-making unit was busy creating dyes for future products.
+Not too far from it the neat clean cardboard boxes packed with ready-to-ship products.
+Have used glasses, bowls, and bottles all my life, but this is the first time I saw them coming to life.

 My small industrial tour took me behind the scenes of the glass industry.